KidPudel/android-starter-kit/Kotlin/companion-object.md

 # Companion objects

-Is just an object that cannot be instantiated (to keep constants for example)
+Is just an object that cannot be instantiated, but for specific class (to keep constants for example)

 It's like a `static` keyword in other languages